Michael slowed before he meant to.

 Now the room made sense.

-The front narrowed.
-Min-ho became an actual wall.
-Dae-sung took anything that slipped low or close.
-Yuri stopped wasting energy on broad shots and used more disciplined strikes.
-Park worked the right edge, disappearing into broken shadow for half-seconds at a time and reappearing wherever something wounded thought it still had momentum.
+Park worked the right edge, vanishing into broken shadow for half-seconds at a time and reappearing wherever something wounded thought it still had momentum.

-Michael fired through the lane Min-ho created, short bursts only, never wasting more than he had to.
+Michael fired through the lane Min-ho created.
+Short bursts only.

-The first brute behind the swarm forced its way through the pile of bodies, shoulders scraping the corridor walls.
+The first brute forced its way through the pile of bodies, shoulders scraping the corridor walls.

 Michael's crosshair found the exposed throat beneath its jaw.